 - Thursdays – Kids’ Internships or Wilderness School (Mom’s work day)

-- Fridays – Alternates between: Half Homeschool Day with Jenniffer/Half with Mom OR Homeschool co-op, followed by Homeschool Afternoon with Jenniffer (Mom has a half work day)
+- Fridays – Alternates between: Half Homeschool Day with Jennifer/Half with Mom OR Homeschool co-op, followed by Homeschool Afternoon with Jennifer (Mom has a half work day)

 I wanted you to see straight away that I do not do it all, and that I have help–a beautiful friend and “substitute mom,” who has been working for us almost four years now.

 She’s even better than Mary Poppins because she tutors the kids in Spanish!